droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-http-server-configure/index.md

 : List of Droonga Engine nodes' host name to try to connect on the startup.
   A guessed host name of the computer you are running the command, by default.

+`--droonga-engine-port=PORT`
+: Port number to communicate with Droonga Engine nodes.
+  `10031` by default.

 `--tag=TAG`
 : Tag name to communicate with Droonga Engine nodes.
   `droonga` by default.

-`--port=PORT`
-: Port number to communicate with Droonga Engine nodes.
-  `10031` by default.

 `--default-dataset=NAME`
 : Default dataset name for sending messages.
+  `Default` by default.

 `--default-timeout=SECONDS`
 : Time to terminate unresponsive connections, in seconds.